VoliJS/NestedLink/README.md

+Simple solution for React two-way data binding and forms validation.

 # Features

-- Simple solution for two-way data binding and validation.
 - All major data binding scenarios are supported, including radio groups.
 - Links to state's attributes.
 - Links to deeply nested object and array elements with purely functional state updates.